Rudo2204/rtend/README.md

         -p, --profile <name>    Temporarily operates on a different database

 SUBCOMMANDS:
+    add       Add new things
+    delete    Delete things
+    edit      Edit things
+    find      Find thing by its information
-    init      Initializes the database
+    init      Initialize the database
+    list      List information about things
-    skim      Skims over the database
+    skim      Skim over the database

 ------------------------------------------------------------------
-    rtend add [OPTIONS] -- Adds new things
+rtend add [OPTIONS] -- Add new things

 FLAGS:
     -h, --help    Prints help information

 OPTIONS:
-    -a, --alias <entity_id> <name>                Adds an alias to an entity -e, --entity <name>                           Adds a new entity -r, --relation <entity_id_a> <entity_id_b>    Adds a relation between two entities -d, --relation-snippet <relation_id>          Adds a snippet to a relation -s, --snippet <entity_id>                     Adds a snippet to an entity
+    -a, --alias <entity_id> <name>                Add an alias to an entity -e, --entity <name>                           Add a new entity -r, --relation <entity_id_a> <entity_id_b>    Add a relation between two entities -d, --relation-snippet <relation_id>          Add a snippet to a relation -s, --snippet <entity_id>                     Add a snippet to an entity

 ------------------------------------------------------------------
-    rtend delete [FLAGS] [OPTIONS] -- Deletes things
+rtend delete [FLAGS] [OPTIONS] -- Delete things

 FLAGS:
     -f, --force    Force delete everything related to the command Use with --entity or --relation

 OPTIONS:
-    -a, --alias <alias_id>                          Deletes an alias
+    -a, --alias <alias_id>                          Delete an alias
-    -e, --entity <entity_id>                        Deletes an entity
+    -e, --entity <entity_id>                        Delete an entity
-    -r, --relation <relation_id>                    Deletes a relation
+    -r, --relation <relation_id>                    Delete a relation
-    -d, --relation-snippet <relation_snippet_id>    Deletes a relation snippet -s, --snippet <snippet_id>                      Deletes a snippet
+    -d, --relation-snippet <relation_snippet_id>    Delete a relation snippet -s, --snippet <snippet_id>                      Delete a snippet

 ------------------------------------------------------------------
-    rtend edit [OPTIONS] -- Edits things
+rtend edit [OPTIONS] -- Edit things

 OPTIONS:
-    -a, --alias <alias_id>                          Edits an alias
+    -a, --alias <alias_id>                          Edit an alias
-    -d, --relation-snippet <relation_snippet_id>    Edits a relation snippet -s, --snippet <snippet_id>                      Edits a snippet
+    -d, --relation-snippet <relation_snippet_id>    Edit a relation snippet -s, --snippet <snippet_id>                      Edit a snippet

 ------------------------------------------------------------------
-    rtend find [FLAGS] [OPTIONS] -- Finds thing by its information
+rtend find [FLAGS] [OPTIONS] -- Find thing by its information

 FLAGS:
-    -v, --verbose    Increases verbosity level
+    -v, --verbose    Increase verbosity level
                      Use with --alias or --relation

 OPTIONS:
-    -a, --alias <name>                 Finds an entity by alias -r, --relation <entity_id>         Finds an relation by entity id -d, --relation-snippet <string>    Finds an entity by its relation snippet -s, --snippet <string>             Finds an entity by its snippet
+    -a, --alias <name>                 Find an entity by alias -r, --relation <entity_id>         Find an relation by entity id -d, --relation-snippet <string>    Find an entity by its relation snippet -s, --snippet <string>             Find an entity by its snippet

 ------------------------------------------------------------------
-    rtend list [FLAGS] [OPTIONS] -- Lists information about things
+rtend list [FLAGS] [OPTIONS] -- List information about things

 FLAGS:
-        --stats      Lists stats about the database
+        --stats      List stats about the database
-    -v, --verbose    Increases verbosity level
+    -v, --verbose    Increase verbosity level
                      Use with --entity or --relation
                      Or as a standalone flag